 Sensitivity of Photodiode as a Function of Illumination

-• We know that current in a revere-biased semiconductor photodiode depends upon the diffusion of minority carriers to the junction. if the radiation is focused on a small spot far away from the junction, the injected minority carriers may recombine before diffusing to the junction.
+- We know that current in a revere-biased semiconductor photodiode depends upon the diffusion of minority carriers to the junction. if the radiation is focused on a small spot far away from the junction, the injected minority carriers may recombine before diffusing to the junction.
 This results in a much smaller current.

-• On the other hand, if the radiation is focused from near the junction more current will result. therefore, we can say that the photocurrent is a function of the distance from the junction at which the light spot is focused.
+- On the other hand, if the radiation is focused from near the junction more current will result. therefore, we can say that the photocurrent is a function of the distance from the junction at which the light spot is focused.

 Photodiode as a Voltage Cell

-• When the photodiode is illuminated without any biasing, there is an increase in the number of holes on the p-side and the number of electrons on the n-side.
+- When the photodiode is illuminated without any biasing, there is an increase in the number of holes on the p-side and the number of electrons on the n-side.
 Due to this, minority carriers are swept across the junction.
 We know that the barrier potential is negative on the p-side and positive on the n-side.
 This barrier potential tends to reduce because of the flow of minority carriers.
 When an external circuit is connected across the diode terminals, the minority carriers will return to the original side via the external circuit.
-The electrons which crossed the junction from p to n will now flow out through the n terminal and into the p-terminal.
+The electrons that crossed the junction from p to n will now flow out through the n terminal and into the p-terminal.
 This means that the device is behaving as a voltage cell with the n-side being the negative terminal and the p-side the positive terminal.
 Thus, the photodiode is a photovoltaic device as well as a photoconductive device.

 Advantages of Photodiode